ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>Under what conditions may I request a grade review?</strong></summary>

-A grade review may be requested only if:
+A grade review may be requested only under specific circumstances, such as:<br><br>

-- There were extenuating circumstances that were not known to the examiners, or
+- If there were extenuating circumstances not known to the examiners at the time of assessment<br>
-- There is evidence of irregularities in the conduct of the examination
+- If there is evidence of irregularities in the conduct of the examination<br>

 </details>